transientskp/tkp/documentation/source/setup.rst

 ``/home/rol/work/trap/trap.cfg`` and
 ``/home/rol/work/trap/jobs/example/control/tasks.cfg``.

-The recipes directory, /home/rol/tkp/tkp/recipes/, contains practical recipes for the TRAP.
-Main (SIP/TRIP) recipes live /home/rol/pipeline/recipes, and some of these have a slightly adjusted variant in the TKP recipes directory; for example, the datamapper has been adjusted in case you only want to use imaging subcluster (subcluster 3:
-/home/rol/tkp/tkp/recipes/master/datamapper_sub3.py).
-The TKP recipes main directory also contains an example trap.py, that essentially is an end-to-end pipeline run (so including the SIP/TRIP step).
+The recipes directory, {$TKP}/recipes/, contains practical recipes for the TRAP.
+The TKP recipes main directory also contains example trap.py and trap-images.py recipes: the first recipe is essentially is an end-to-end pipeline run (so it includes the SIP/TRIP step), while the second one takes a list of images as input, and starts at the source extraction point (note: the former may not be completely up to date anymore; please take care).

 It is assumed you know how to edit the :file:`trap.cfg` and :file:`tasks.cfg` files, as well as set up parset and other files.
 For simplicity, however, the example files mentioned in the :ref:`recipes section <recipes-section>` can be used.

 .. _cep-simple-way: